The One Show: Ratings

 In 2014, the show was attracting an average daily audience of 5 million viewers.
 It received its lowest ever audience on Friday 24 June 2011, with just 1.92 million tuning in; the reason for this unusually low figure was because the show was unexpectedly moved to BBC Two after a Wimbledon match overran.
 The trend to a Friday ratings slump coincided with Evans' being handed the role of co-host for the pre-weekend edition in early 2011.
 The show shed two million viewers for the Friday edition after Evans joined the programme.

 The show reached a 12-month-high audience on 18 January 2013 of 5.83 million viewers.

-Popular culture
+Unofficial podcast

-A popular unofficial companion podcast The The One Show Show launched in 2018.
+An unofficial companion podcast The The One Show Show launched in 2018.
 Presented by writer and comedian Jon Holmes with co-host Marc Haynes and guests, it "takes a deep dive into TV's shallowest programme".
-The weekly show (in two parts) analyses The One Show in forensic detail with presenters, segues, film items and studio guests being mined for laughs.
-A live version of the podcast sold out the London Podcast Festival in 2019 with guest Fi Glover.
-Other notable guests have included Jane Garvey and Jay Rayner, who resigned from his One Show presenting job on the podcast.
+The weekly show (in two parts) analyses The One Show in detail.
+A live version of the podcast in 2019 featured the guest Fi Glover.
+Other guests have included Jane Garvey and Jay Rayner.